Missouri Court Records

 Missouri Arrest Records

-An arrest record is not evidence of guilt.
+Note: An arrest record is not evidence of guilt.
 It simply shows that an individual was apprehended and taken into police custody.
-Only a court of competent jurisdiction can decide whether a person is guilty or innocent.
-In Missouri, records are created and retained by state and local law enforcement agencies.
-If and when a judge gives a guilty verdict for an offense, it automatically becomes a criminal history record compiled and disseminated by the Missouri State Highway Patrol.
+Only a court of competent jurisdiction may decide whether a person is guilty or innocent.

 Are Arrest Records Public in Missouri?